pio-pel/React-TS-DonationCalc/README.md

 RCDC it's a easy-to-use tool.

 1. Choose tax group right for you (see description next to buttons)
-2. Choose a date when you received your donation
+2. Select date when you received your donation
 3. Select currency
 4. Enter donation amount
-5. Click "Count" to get a result
+5. Click "Count" to get result

+On the other pages you can find an information and watch a movies about donations, taxes and how to fulfill necessary forms.